FreeRADIUS/wiki.freeradius.org/modules/Rlm_sqlcounter.md

 }
 ```

 Note: If you are running postgres 7.x, you may not have a GREATER function.
-A substitute user defined stored ``plsql`` procedure would be:
+A substitute user defined stored ``plpgsql`` procedure would be:
 ```sql
 CREATE OR REPLACE FUNCTION "greater"(integer, integer) RETURNS integer AS '
     DECLARE